This blog post is part of a comprehensive series of articles designed to help small business owners succeed online.

 (WordPress-related searches online)

-If you compare searches for WordPress to other CMS platforms, WordPress gets searched 5 x more than Joomla and nine times more often than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress gets searched five times more than Joomla and 9x more often than Drupal.

-According to WordPress’ own “State of the Word” 2014 survey, a quarter of 33,000 WP users who participated in the survey said that they make a full-time living off WordPress.
-An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is US$50.
+According to WordPress’ own “State of the Word” 2014 survey, one quarter of WordPress users who participated in the survey stated that they make a full-time living off WordPress.
+An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is US$50.

-According to Upwork, the typical job cost ranges for WordPress are between $10 – $500 …
+According to Upwork, the typical job cost ranges for WordPress are around $10 – $500 …

-As you can see, there is no end in sight for how much further WordPress can continue to grow and dominate in the CMS landscape.
+As you can see, there is no end in sight for how much further WordPress can continue to grow.

-- Why WordPress is the best option when it comes to choosing a platform for growing your business online,
+- Why WordPress is an ideal platform for growing your business online,

-- Dozens of great reasons why you should choose WordPress for your business website or blog, including a comprehensive look at the benefits, features, and advantages of using the WordPress platform,
+- Dozens of great reasons why you should choose WordPress for your website or blog, including a detailed breakdown of the unique benefits, features, and advantages of using the WordPress platform,

-- How to drive targeted visitors to your site, get more leads, and how to sell more products and services with WordPress.
+- How to drive more visitors, increase conversions, and how to sell more products and services with WordPress.

-- Plus, we’ll be regularly posting loads of step-by-step tutorials and examples of how to use WordPress and expand your business online, and save thousands of dollars on website development and web design costs.
+- Plus, we’ll be providing lots of tutorials and examples on how to use WordPress and expand your business presence online, and save thousands of dollars on web development and web design costs.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...